yastn/yastn/docs/source/mps/algorithms_dmrg.rst

 ---------------------------

 The optimization can be performed in the restricted subspace, where contributions from some MPSs are projected out.
+An alternative approach that we utilize is adding penalty terms in the directions of those MPSs.
+This allows one to search for a few excited states of the Hamiltonian.
-This can be useful when searching for excited states.
-List of MPS to project out is given as :code:`project=[lower_E_MPS, ...]`.
+The list of MPS to project out is given as :code:`project=[lower_E_MPS, ...]`.